Country News

 Transition-to-scale (TTS) funding between $300,000 CAD and $1,500,000 CAD will be awarded to support tested mental health promotion and prevention approaches that align with country-specific priorities along their scaling journey to help catalyze their sustainability and impact.

-In Pakistan, we’re funding TTS approaches to strengthen family functioning.
-These innovative solutions will address strict parenting styles and a lack of parental support with a goal of improving parent-child relationships.
+In Pakistan, we seek bold Transition-to-scale ideas to strengthen family functioning.
+These innovative solutions should focus on addressing strict parenting styles and a lack of parental support.

 Ecosystem catalyst funding: